bartkessels/bartkessels.github.io/_posts/backpacking/pieterpad/2024-01-26-swolgen-to-vierlingsbeek.md

 The second leg of the vacation started in Meerlo instead of in Swolgen, so we were already a couple of miles into this leg.

 ![The leg we've created for walking from Swolgen to Vierlingsbeek](/assets/images/backpacking/pieterpad/leg-swolgen-to-vierlingsbeek.png)
-> This image is captured from [Komoot were we've laid out our own leg](https://www.komoot.com/nl-nl/tour/1258309152)
+> This image is captured from [Komoot where we've laid out our own leg](https://www.komoot.com/nl-nl/tour/1258309152)

 As you can see on the map, around Geijsteren there is a small detour for the camping we'll be staying at after the first day.